Virtual Localization in equivariant Witt cohomology: Equivariant (co)homology via the algebraic Borel construction

-\begin{remark} Morel-Voevodsky \cite[\S 4.3]{MorelVoevodsky} give a general description of the construction outlined above.
-This is not a uniquely defined construction, but it is shown in {\em loc. cit.} that the resulting ind-object $BG$, considered as a presheaf on $\Sm/B$, gives an object in the unstable motivic homotopy category $\sH(B)$ that is independent of choices; the same arguments, as used in \cite{EGEquivIntThy}, show that the ind-object $X\times^GEG$ yields a well-defined object of $\sH(B)$, independent of choices. \end{remark}

-\begin{remark} As we have discussed in \cite[Remark 4.11]{LevineAtiyahBott}, the operations of pullback for lci morphisms and proper push-forward for Borel-Moore homology, and the usual pullback for cohomology, as well as the corresponding identities relating these operations for twisted $\sE$-Borel-Moore homology and twisted $\sE$-cohomology described in the previous sections, extend to the equivariant setting; essentially, one just applies the functor $X\mapsto X\times^GE_jG$ for $j>>0$.
-For the extension to the equivariant setting of the operations $f^!$, $f_*$, products in cohomology and cap product action of cohomology on Borel-Moore homology, one needs to show that these are compatible with respect to change in $j$; this is \cite[Proposition 4.10]{LevineAtiyahBott}.
-The case of the external products in Borel-Moore homology follows from Lemma~\ref{lem:ProductComp}.
+\begin{remark} As we have discussed in \cite[Proposition 4.11, Remark 4.12]{LevineAtiyahBott}, the operations of refined lci pull-back and proper push-forward for Borel-Moore homology, and the usual pull-back for cohomology, as well as the corresponding identities relating these operations for twisted $\sE$-Borel-Moore homology and twisted $\sE$-cohomology described in the previous sections, extend to the equivariant setting defined using the algebraic Borel construction described above; essentially, one just applies the functor $X\mapsto X\times^GE_jG$ for $j\gg 0$, and then check that the operation is compatible with the transition maps going from $j+1$ to $j$ in the pro-system.
+See Proposition~\ref{prop:EquivPushforwardPullback} for central argument and its application in the cases of proper pushforward and refined lci pullback.
+We also recall the extension of the various product structures below.

-The exact localization sequence for a closed immersion $i:Z\to X$ with open complement $j:X\setminus U\to X$ gives a corresponding exact localization sequence for $Z\times^GE_jG\to X\times^GE_jG$ and its open complement $(X\setminus Z)\times^GE_jG\to X\times^GE_jG$.
+The exact localization sequence for a closed immersion $i\:Z\to X$ with open complement $j\:X\setminus U\to X$ gives a corresponding exact localization sequence for $Z\times^GE_jG\to X\times^GE_jG$ and its open complement $(X\setminus Z)\times^GE_jG\to X\times^GE_jG$.
 In case $\sE$ is bounded, these yield an exact localization sequence on the limit.